About our Claims

 A Study of Bloom Times

-When last Ed and I were together (September 2010) he stated that I possibly picked too early and that I should try a case study on longer bloom periods prior to harvest.
+Manu people say that I possibly picked too early and that I should try a case study on longer bloom periods prior to harvest.
 I promised I would do this and did.
 It was my intention to make an honest assessment of what we are doing, as is a continual part of improving our program.
 We ran 2 separate tests; one test for a comparison of ours harvested at normal periods and late periods, one test for a comparison of ours verses others.
 Here are the results.
 We also have had time to back this by popular opinion with several of our contract producers, clubs and the patients who ultimately make the difference.
 We understand your results may vary.

 Test of Time and the Patient